microcosm/KinectV2-OSC/README.md

 ----------------
 If you just want to run the app without digging into the code, you can simply follow these instructions:
 - Note that you need Windows 8.1, a USB3 port, and a new V2 Kinect sensor
-- Download and install the [Kinect for Windows SDK 2.0 Public Preview](http://www.microsoft.com/en-us/download/details.aspx?id=43661)
+- Download and install the [Kinect for Windows SDK 2.0](http://www.microsoft.com/en-us/kinectforwindows/develop/default.aspx)
 - Download the release executable and run it.
 You should see a screen like this:

 ![Screenshot of KinectV2OSC in action](screenshot.png)